Skip Navigation

 6. Exceptions

-Exceptions to this policy should be submitted to the VP of Information Security for review and approval.
+Exceptions to this policy should be submitted to Information Security for review and approval.

 7. Enforcement

-1. Any Employee, Contractor, or third-party performing duties on behalf of the University with knowledge of an alleged violation of this Policy should notify the VP of Information Security as soon as practicable.
+1. Any Employee, Contractor, or third-party performing duties on behalf of the University with knowledge of an alleged violation of this Policy should notify Information Security as soon as practicable.

 2. Any Employee, Contractor, or other third-party performing duties on behalf of the University who violates this Policy may be denied access to Information Resources and may be subject to disciplinary action, up to and including termination of employment or contract.

-This policy is effective as of the date set forth above and supersedes all prior policies on the subject matter hereof.
+This policy is effective as of the Version Effective Date set forth above and supersedes all prior policies on the subject matter hereof.